iccmr-quantum/quantumaudio/README.md

 ## Acknowledgements

 This repo was created by [Paulo Itaboraí](https://itabora.space) as part of the [QuTune Project](https://iccmr-quantum.github.io/) and of his ongoing Master's research at the [Interdisciplinary Centre for Computer Music Research](cmr.soc.plymouth.ac.uk/), University of Plymouth, UK.

+It is also considered to be auxiliary material of the book [Quantum Computer Music: Foundations, Methods and Advanced Concepts](https://link.springer.com/chapter/10.1007/978-3-031-13909-3) edited by [Eduardo Reck Miranda](http://neuromusic.soc.plymouth.ac.uk/), specifically, [chapter 10](https://link.springer.com/chapter/10.1007/978-3-031-13909-3_10), on Quantum Representations of Audio, by Paulo Itaboraí and Eduardo Miranda.

 `quantumaudio` has an [MIT license](https://github.com/iccmr-quantum/quantumaudio/blob/main/LICENSE).
 If you use this code in your research or art, please cite it according to the [citation file](https://github.com/iccmr-quantum/quantumaudio/blob/main/CITATION.cff).